 The data is transmitted to the AI provider's infrastructure for processing.
 Depending on the service and configuration, it may be temporarily stored, logged, or retained for security and operational purposes.

 ChatGPT providers may temporarily retain prompts and responses for security, abuse monitoring, or operational purposes.
-Depending on the platform and settings, Biometric Data may remain stored beyond the immediate session.
+Depending on the platform and settings, Customer Data may remain stored beyond the immediate session.
 In some cases, submitted data may be retained for up to 30 days before deletion.
 Organizations should assume that any sensitive information shared with AI systems could persist beyond the active conversation.

-Does ChatGPT train on Biometric Data?
+Does ChatGPT train on Customer Data?

 Some AI providers allow organizations to disable training on submitted data, while others may use interactions to improve services.
-Even when training is disabled, Biometric Data may still be processed, logged, or retained according to provider policies.
+Even when training is disabled, Customer Data may still be processed, logged, or retained according to provider policies.

 Once submitted, organizations may have limited visibility into how the information is retained, processed, or accessed.
 The appropriate response depends on the sensitivity of the data, internal policies, and incident response procedures.